PriceLab/APOE-Multiomics/README.md

 This repo includes scripts ran in Jupyter Notebook for performing the analyses and generating the figures for the study.

 In this README, each notebook is described, including the necessary input data and output files/figures generated.
+Note that input data needed for scripts to run must be requested (see "Requesting data" below).

 ### Code01_Arivale_Indiv_Metab_Analysis.ipynb
 Code ////